Technology

 Has the feed-in tariff been cut?

 Yes, it has been cut for new installations from 1 January 2016.
-The rate for new installations between 1 April to 30 June 2017 is 4.14p per kWh.
+The rate for new installations between 1 October and 31 December 2017 is 4p per kWh.
 Systems installed before the FIT was cut are not affected.

 Find out more about the recent changes to FIT and how it affects what you get paid in our guide to feed-in tariff earnings and savings.